Farheen-Arsalan/Fruit-vegetable-classifier-App/README.md

 # Fruits Vegetable Classifier with keggle datasets using CV

-• This repository consists of files required to deploy A Virtual AI Keyboard
+• This repository consists of files required to deploy Fruit vegetable classifier App

 • Please do ⭐ the repository, if it helped you in anyway.
 ## Authors